presswizards/FreeScoutGPT/README.md

 ### Paste the generated answer into your reply text area, and edit as desired
 ![image](https://github.com/user-attachments/assets/4cf70554-a082-49b6-92d8-b5cf3c082a2b)

+## OpenAI Models

+OpenAI offers a range of AI language models, each with distinct capabilities and pricing structures.
+Here’s an overview of the models available for chat completions within FreeScoutGPT:

+chatgpt-4o-latest: This is OpenAI’s advanced model, designed to enhance pattern recognition and generate creative insights.
+It’s particularly adept at tasks requiring high emotional intelligence and creativity, such as writing and brainstorming.
+However, its advanced capabilities come with a higher cost, priced at $2.50 per million input tokens, and $10 per million output tokens.

+4o-mini: Introduced as a cost-efficient alternative, 4o-mini balances performance with affordability.
+It offers a 128K context window and multimodal capabilities, including text and vision processing.
+Pricing is set at $0.15 per million input tokens and $0.60 per million output tokens, making it over 60% cheaper than the previous GPT-3.5 Turbo model.  ￼

+chatgpt-3.5-turbo: Previously a widely used model, chatgpt-3.5-turbo has been replaced by 4o-mini.
+The transition to 4o-mini offers users enhanced performance at a significantly reduced cost, providing a more efficient solution for various applications.

+There are new reasoning models as well, but they are currently not available via the chat completion API.
+The models include o1, o1-mini, and o3-mini.
+Once we're able to see them working via the chat completion API we can add them to FreeScoutGPT.

+## Token Details

+The default limit of 1024 tokens is about 750 words, and that would include the prompt and generated AI output.
+If you have more prompt details and training information, and longer messages to send out, then you may want to increase the token limit.

+Rough Breakdown:
+	•	1 token ≈ 4 characters (including spaces & punctuation)
+	•	100 tokens ≈ 75 words
+	•	1024 tokens ≈ 750 words

+For larger prompts and messages, and larger responses, 2048 or 4096 tokens may work for a better balance of cost and performance.
+Decrease the token limit for shorter, lower-cost queries to avoid unnecessary expense.

 ## Contributing
 This is an updated version of the FreeScout + ChatGPT Integration Module, and we appreciate any feedback, suggestions, or contributions to help improve the module.
 Please feel free to open issues or submit pull requests on GitHub.